Updated September 6, 2023

-- Open Short Path First is easily scalable, meaning with a very little amount of hassle, we can scale it to use in a very big network.
+- Open Short Path First is easily scalable, which means with very little amount of hassle, we can scale it to use in a very big network.

 - Open Shortest Path First Protocol has full support for subnets.

-- OSPF Supports route tagging: In Open Short Path First, routes can be tagged to ease interoperation with arbitrary values.
+- In Open Short Path First, routes can be tagged to ease interoperation with arbitrary values.

-- Routing: Open Short Path First is able to route packets based on their type of service field.
+- Open Short Path First can route packets based on their type of service field.